-Yeah….yeah, that’ll sure stop those supernatural occur…..Wait, that’s what the writers were hoping for, wasn’t it?
-They wanted more problems on land so that Milo and the others could make a series out of solving them.
+Yeah….yeah, that’ll sure stop those supernatural occur–…..Wait, that’s what the writers were hoping for, wasn’t it?
+They wanted more problems on land so that Milo and the others could make the series out of solving them.
 Wow, that’s super awful.

 And Kida, you really, honestly believe that the world will accept Atlantis with open arms and vice versa?
 It’s a nice sentiment, but just because a small group of crazy people embrace Atlantis doesn’t mean everyone will do so rightfully.

 My final gripe with this movie is Kida and Milo.
 I thought they were cute in the original movie because they didn’t throw their budding relationship in your face like many other Disney couples.
 It was pretty subtle even with their great chemistry, and they didn’t even kiss at the end.
 Despite not kissing until the final scene, they’re constantly hugging and giving each other goo-goo eyes in this movie.
 It got to be a little annoying.

 Art and Animation: Not on par with the original at all.
 The movie has been very TV-ized and some of the character designs look downright weird sometimes.

 Voice Acting: Michael J. Fox does not reprise his role as Milo, but most of the other VAs return.
 Milo’s new VA doesn’t do a good job of emulating MJF’s voice.
 They should’ve gotten that guy who did it in the Back to the Future Telltale games.